See how Adzooma’s AI technology can get the most out of your Google, Facebook and Microsoft Ads with our free trial.

 After all, it’s no good choosing a tool if you’ve no PPC experience and want to launch 100 campaigns in a week.
 (You might also want to rethink things a bit.)

 Even a great automation tool won’t get you where you want to be.
 Similarly, you don’t need to hire a whole agency if what you’re already doing is nearly there.
 You might think you need to pay a lot out a month but may be surprised at how technology has progressed.
 You can do more with PPC ads by yourself due to things such as AI becoming more accessible.

 Adzooma makes use of automation in an affordable way, showing how you don’t have to have a huge budget to be able to reap the benefits.

 Machine learning is the future: whether you harness its power through a tool or an agency that makes use of it.
 You want to be sure that things are as easy as possible to manage.

 You also want to make sure you’re getting the most for your money.
 Pick up free trials where possible and see if you actually use the tool.
 There’s no point subscribing to something that you don’t use – like that gym membership.
 Similarly, with agencies you often have a fixed monthly fee and then may get extras on top of that.
 Things can get expensive fast if you’re not clued up.
 So, be wise as to what you actually need, and base everything off how it is going to help you achieve those goals.

-The Adzooma platform comes with 7 days free and after that doesn’t require a contract, so you can cancel at anytime.
+The Adzooma platform comes with a fully functional free trial and after that doesn’t require a contract, so you can cancel at anytime.
 This means you can see how it can help your campaigns without having to stump up loads of cash.
 It’s an investment, but without the risks.